5ecompendium/bestiary/_creatures/water-elemental.md

 speed: "30 ft., swim 90 ft."
 hit_points: "114 (12d10+48)"
 armor_class: "14 (natural armor)"
+condition_immunities: "exhaustion, grappled, paralyzed, petrified, poisoned, prone, restrained, unconscious"
+damage_resistances: "acid; bludgeoning, piercing, and slashing from nonmagical weapons"
 ---

-**Damage Resistances** acid; bludgeoning, piercing, and slashing from nonmagical weapons

-**Condition Immunities** exhaustion, grappled, paralyzed, petrified, poisoned, prone, restrained, unconscious

 ***Water Form.*** The elemental can enter a hostile creature's space and stop there.
 It can move through a space as narrow as 1 inch wide without squeezing.